Artifact Evaluation

 An artifact is any additional material (software, data sets, machine-checkable proofs, etc.) that substantiates the claims made in the paper and ideally renders them fully reproducible.
 For example, an artifact might consist of a tool and its documentation, input files used for tool evaluation in the paper, and configuration files or documents describing parameters used in the experiments.

-The Artifact Evaluation Committee (AEC) will read the corresponding paper and evaluate the artifact according to the following criteria:
+The Artifact Evaluation Committee (AEC) will evaluate the artifact according to the following criteria:

 The evaluation will be based on the EAPLS guidelines, and the AEC will decide which of the badges — among Functional, Reusable, and Available — will be assigned to a given artifact.
 The corresponding badges will be added to the title page of the paper in case of acceptance.